kiknaio/dockerized-pytest-course/README.md

 ## Feedback
 - After watching the course, if you have any feedback, I'd love to hear from you!
 Please make an issue on this repository, and I will get back to you.

+## Notes

+- Fixtures examples is under `tests/chp3/video1/test_fixtures_start.py`.
+Fixtures help test to share same initial state.
+MySQL connection can be declared as a fixture and it later can be used a to load a mock data or pre-requisits to use a function.